HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 Information about defining filters can be found on the [R4B SubscriptionTopicResource](https://hl7.org/fhir/R4B/subscriptiontopic.html#filters).

 In FHIR R5, the usage of filters matches the definition structure - i.e., elements for the `resourceType`, `filterParameter`, `comparator`, `modifier`, and `value`.
-This guide provides the [Backport FilterBy](StructureDefinition-backport-filter-by.html) complex extension on `Subscription` with the following sub-extensions:
+This guide uses the cross-version `extension-Subscription.filterBy` extension on `Subscription` with the following sub-extensions:

 * `resourceType` (0..1, uri) - The resource type to apply the filter to, if applicable.
 * `filterParameter` (1..1, string) - The filter parameter, as defined by the subscription topic or a search parameter.